 The winners of the Majors will be?

-2014 predictions (in chronological order): Henrik Stenson, Adam Scott, Sergio Garcia, Tiger Woods
+2014 prediction: Henrik Stenson, Adam Scott, Sergio Garcia, Tiger Woods (oh, so wrong!)

 Major I want to attend the most?